jillesvangurp/inbot-es-launcher/README.md

 - create `ElasticSearchNodeHolder` with your own settings object or with our *sane* defaults that you probably did not think about.
 - simply choose where to store your index, what port to run on and whether or not you want the jvm to have a shutdown hook and start elasticsearch.

+# Repository move to jillesvangurp

+Inbot the company for which I developed this library originally is no more.
+So, I forked the repository and put it under my own account.
+I will likely change the name at some point.
+Any future releases will be done from here.

 # Maven

 ```